Retribution (2023 film)

 Retribution is a 2023 action thriller film directed by Nimród Antal and written by Chris Salmanpour.
 The film stars Liam Neeson, Noma Dumezweni, Lilly Aspell, Jack Champion, Embeth Davidtz and Matthew Modine.
-It is the third remake of the 2015 Spanish film El desconocido, which follows a man (Neeson) who gets trapped in his car after receiving a threat that it will explode if he gets out.
+It is the third remake of the 2015 Spanish film El desconocido, which follows a man (Neeson) and his two children who are trapped in his car after receiving a threat that it will explode if he exits the vehicle.

 An international co-production of France, Germany, Spain and the United States, Retribution was released in France on August 23, 2023 by StudioCanal, and in the United States on August 25 by Lionsgate and Roadside Attractions.

 Plot

 Matt Turner works as a financier at Nanite Capital under his friend and CEO Anders Muller and lives with his wife, Heather, and two children, Emily and Zach, in Berlin.
-While driving his kids to school, Matt receives a call from an unknown number with a distorted voice who says that there is a bomb under his seat, which was already armed when Matt sat on it.
+While driving his children to school, Matt receives a call from an unknown number with a distorted voice who says that there is a bomb under his seat, which was already armed when Matt sat on it.
 The bomb is triggered by both pressure plates placed on all the seats and a radio frequency.
 He also threatens to detonate the bomb if Matt tries to get help.
-Matt finds the device and is forced to follow the bomber’s instructions in order to keep them alive.
+Matt finds the device and is forced to follow the caller's instructions in order to keep them alive.

-The bomber forces Matt to watch Sylvain, Matt’s client who is also receiving a bomb threat, being killed in an explosion when Sylvain’s panicked girlfriend attempts to escape.
+The caller forces Matt to watch Sylvain, Matt’s client who is also receiving a bomb threat, being killed in an explosion when Sylvain’s panicked girlfriend attempts to escape.
 The bomber tells Matt to call Heather to retrieve €50,000 from his safety deposit box at the bank and deliver it to him.
-After Heather retrieves it, the bomber changes the plan by telling her to give the money to a man in a blue suit.
+After Heather retrieves it, the caller changes the plan by telling her to give the money to a man in a blue suit.
 When she does, the police arrive and arrest the man.

 After seeing the news implicating Matt for the bombing, Europol agent Angela Brickmann calls him; Matt tries to convince her of his innocence and requests that cellular signals be jammed to prevent the remote trigger.
-The bomber reveals that Matt and Anders have a €208 million slush fund from the clients deposited in Matt’s “emergency collateral account” in a bank in Dubai.
+The caller learns that Matt and Anders have deposited €208 million slush fund from the clients into Matt’s "emergency collateral account" in a bank in Dubai.
 He arranges for Matt to meet Anders at a power plant.
-Arriving there, the bomber forces Matt to order Anders to liquidate his collateral account.
-Despite Anders reluctantly complying, the bomber orders Matt to kill Anders with a revolver in exchange for his life and his children.
-When Matt refuses, the bomber blows up Anders’s car; the shrapnel injures Emily’s leg.
+Arriving there, the caller forces Matt to order Anders to liquidate his collateral account.
+Despite Anders reluctantly complying, the caller orders Matt to kill Anders with a revolver in exchange for his life and his children.
+Matt refuses and Anders’s car explodes; the shrapnel injures Emily’s leg.